ProfLehman/cs415_fall_2025/project/database_project.md

 All project code and documentation must be hosted on Github using Markdown for formatting and SQL code blocks.

+Note: Make sure you **commit changes** as you create your documentation.
+Each time you commit you are creating a point at which you can "revert" or "undo" your changes.
+Also, following the best **3:2:1 backup strategies**, you should create two backup copies of your project, ie, copy to the local drive and copy to the cloud.

 ---
 ## Requirements